OTFS Without CP in Massive MIMO: Breaking Doppler Limitations with TR-MRC and Windowing: Introduction

 \textit{``Can TR-MRC average out doubly spread channel effects and break the Doppler limitations of OTFS?"}

 There are a number of works emerging in recent literature on OTFS addressing multiple fronts of high Doppler scenarios, \cite{ramachandran2018mimo,8377159,8727425,NewPathMMIMO,MMIMODownlink}.
 One point that all these works have in common is the Doppler limitation due to the requirement of a near constant channel over each OFDM symbol within the OTFS blocks.
 Furthermore, all these works consider either one CP per OFDM symbol, i.e., multiple CPs in each OTFS block, or one CP per OTFS block.
 To resolve these issues, in this paper, we apply TR-MRC to OTFS without CP.
-With the assumption of locally time invariant channels over each OFDM symbol\footnote{We refer to this condition, that is commonly considered in the literature \cite{OTFS,ramachandran2018mimo,8377159,8727425}, as the Doppler limitation of OTFS.} in the OTFS blocks, we show that both delay and Doppler spread of the channel at the time-reversal combiner output average out as the number of BS antennas grows large.
+With the assumption of locally time invariant channels over each OFDM symbol in the OTFS blocks, we show that both delay and Doppler spread of the channel at the time-reversal combiner output average out as the number of BS antennas grows large.
 However, for considerably large Doppler shifts, this assumption does not hold and a residual Doppler effect remains after time-reversal combining.
 An interesting finding of this paper is that in the asymptotic regime, this effect reduces to scaling of the received symbols in the delay dimension with the samples of a Bessel function that depends on the maximum Doppler frequency.
 Based on this observation, we propose a novel solution to the Doppler limitation of OTFS through application of a residual Doppler correction (RDC) window.

 To corroborate our claims in this paper, we numerically analyze the performance of our proposed technique when the CP overhead is completely removed from OTFS in terms of both signal-to-interference-plus-noise ratio (SINR) and bit error rate (BER) performance.
 Based on our simulations, when the maximum Doppler shift is within the OTFS limitations, the SINR of our proposed technique is a linear function of the number of BS antennas.
 This confirms the efficacy of TR-MRC in averaging out both delay and Doppler spread of the LTV channel.
 However, when the maximum Doppler shift exceeds OTFS limitations, the SINR performance is a linear function of the number of BS antennas only with application of our proposed RDC windowing method, whereas otherwise the SINR saturates.
 Furthermore, thanks to the absence of CP, we show that the OFDM symbols within each OTFS block can be shortened and lead to a higher resilience against Doppler effect.
 To conclude our analysis, we show that our proposed RDC windowing technique leads to a BER performance close to that of LTI channels even for substantially large values of Doppler spread.